The Dead and the Gone: Characters

 Sister Rita: Headmaster of Julie and Briana's school, Holy Angels, who, along with Father Mulrooney, helps get Alex and Julie out of New York City.

 Isabella Morales (Mami): Alex, Briana, and Julie's mother, who works as a nurse and is presumed dead after the subways are flooded.

 Luis Morales (Papi): Alex's father, who, while strict, is loving.
 He was the superintendent of their apartment building, and the family lives in the basement apartment.
 He is presumed dead after a hurricane strikes Puerto Rico.

 Kevin Daley: Alex's classmate, who connections to the black market and teaches Alex how to "body shop".

 Harvey: A man with whom Alex trades items, from body shopping and from other apartments, for food.

 Carlos Morales: Alex's 22-year-old brother, who is in the Marines and deployed to Texas.

-Chris Flynn: A wealthy boy in Alex's class, who was rivals with Alex before the impact and offers him tickets out of the city.
+Chris Flynn: A wealthy boy in Alex's class, who was rivals with Alex before the impact and whose father offers Alex tickets out of the city.

 Uncle Jimmy and Aunt Lorraine: Alex's aunt and uncle, who have three young children and are expecting another.
 They own a bodega, and Jimmy allows Alex and Julie to take some food with them.
 They later leave New York City to move to Tulsa and offer to take Julie with them.

 Father Franco: The priest at Alex's church, who provides solace, shelter, and information.

 Tony Loretto and James Flaherty: Alex's schoolmates, who help Alex and Kevin plan a birthday party for Julie and get Briana asthma medication.